Diffusion for the periodic wind-tree model: Introduction

+The numbers $\nu_i(\mu)$ for $i=1,\ldots,k$ are called the \emph{positive Lyapunov exponents (with respect to $\mu$)}.
+The subspace $F^s = F^s_k$ is called the \emph{stable space} (at $Y$) of the KZ cocycle.

+In order to state a precise statement for deviations, one needs genericity with respect to Lyapunov exponents but also an extra assumption on recurrence.
+Let $\mu$ be a $g_t$ ergodic measure on some stratum $\HHH(\alpha)$.
+We say that a surface $Y \in \HHH(\alpha)$ is \emph{generic recurrent for $\mu$} if there exist compact neighborhoods $U_i \subset \HHH(\alpha)$ of $Y$ such that $\bigcap_i U_i = \{Y\}$ and

-The numbers $\nu_i$ for $i=1,\ldots,k$ are called the \emph{positive Lyapunov exponents}.
-The subspace $F^s = F^s_k$ is called the \emph{stable space} of the KZ cocycle. \begin{theorem} Let $\mu$ be a $g_t$-ergodic measure on a stratum of Abelian differentials.
-Let $X$ be a translation surface in the support of $\mu$.
-Let $\nu_i$ for $i=1,\ldots,k$ denotes the positive Lyapunov exponents of the KZ cocycle and $F^u_i(Y)$, $F^c(Y)$ and $F^s_i(Y)$ the components of the flag of the Oseledets decomposition for an Oseledets generic surface $Y$.
+Birkhoff theorem ensures that this conditions is satisfied for almost every surface. \begin{theorem} Let $\mu$ be a $g_t$-ergodic measure on a stratum of Abelian differentials.
+Let $\nu_i$ for $i=1,\ldots,k$ denotes the positive Lyapunov exponents of the KZ cocycle for $\mu$ and denote, for an Oseledets generic surface $Y$, $F^u_i(Y)$, $F^c(Y)$ and $F^s_i(Y)$ the components of the flag of the Oseledets decomposition.